 Frequently asked questions about suitcase sizes

-What is the size of 23kg luggage bag?
+What is the size of a 23kg luggage bag?

 What size of suitcase do I need for 1 week?